bwolf/vagrant-debian7-oracle-jdk7/README.md

-A simgple Debian 7 x64 box with Oracle JDK7.
+A vagrant Debian 7 x64 box with Oracle JDK7.